Ktoxcon/ordo/README.md

   **It is important to install PNPM before running the project.**

   You can install it easily using NPM:
   ```bash
   npm install -g pnpm
   ```
   Alternatively, you can follow the official PNPM guides for your operating system (please see their website for detailed instructions).

+- **Firebase CLI**
+  Install the Firebase CLI.
+If you don't already have the Firebase CLI installed, install it now.
+You will need CLI version 8.14.0 or higher to use the Emulator Suite.

+-  **Java**
+  Java JDK version 11 or higher is required to run the Firebase emulators.

 ### Environment & Other Tools

 - **Environment Variables**
   You need a `.env` file where you can store sensitive values such as connection URLs, API keys, and more.
-This file must be located in the root folder of each application, and you can use the existing `.env.sample` file in each app as a reference.
+This file must be located in the root folder of the backend application, and you can use the existing `.env.sample` file in the backend app root as a reference.

 > [!IMPORTANT]
 > The file must be named `.env` because other filenames will not be detected by default.
 If you want to have multiple environment files, you must manually configure the application to do so.
+This file is not tracked by Git, so it is safe to include any credentials or secure values there.

+- **Secrets**
+  You need a `.secret.local` file where you can store sensitive values such as connection URLs, API keys, and more.
+This file must be located in the root folder of the backend application, and you can use the existing `.secret.sample` file in the backend app root as a reference.

+> [!IMPORTANT]
+> The file must be named `.secret.local` because other filenames will not be detected by default.
+If you want to have multiple secret files, you must manually configure the backend application to do so.
 This file is not tracked by Git, so it is safe to include any credentials or secure values there.

 ### Setting Up Project Dependencies